I said goodbye to Meriwether Lewis that morning and continued heading north on the beautiful Natchez Trace Parkway through Tennessee

 I spent a couple hours walking around the Ryman Auditorium while soaking in its ambience, and I strolled across the stage where Patsy Cline,

 W.C.
 Fields, Roy Acuff, Bruce Springsteen, Johnny Cash, Mae West, and dozens of other celebrities have entertained audiences for the past century.

 The Ryman is a wonderful place and a "must see" in Nashville.
 If you listen closely, you can even hear Minnie Pearl's "How Do"

 echoing off the walls.

-Above center: My first stop in Nashville was at the AAA office, where I
+Above left: My first stop in Nashville was at the AAA office, where I

 got resupplied with maps and books for the next month.

 Above right: Driving in downtown Nashville was an "interesting" experience.
 Note the small